IshaGarg2504/Cache---Redis---Memcached/README.md

   Build Docker Image for Redis using Dockerfile present in the repo.
   Dockerfile uses scriptfile "insertData.sh" present in the repo to insert key-value pair to Redis at every 5 minutes.
   Use CF_template.yml to deploy the image on ECS cluster.
+Run :

-Run : aws cloudformation create-stack --stack-name <Name of the stack > --template-body file://CF_template.yml --parameters ParameterKey=,ParameterValue= ......
+  **aws cloudformation create-stack --stack-name <Name of the stack > --template-body file://CF_template.yml --parameters ParameterKey=,ParameterValue= .....**

 - To deploy Memcache :
   Pull default docker image from docker hub using

     **docker pull memcache:latest**

   Use CF_template.yml to deploy the image on ECS cluster.
+Run :

-Run : aws cloudformation create-stack --stack-name <Name of the stack > --template-body file://CF_template.yml --parameters ParameterKey=,ParameterValue= ......
+  **aws cloudformation create-stack --stack-name <Name of the stack > --template-body file://CF_template.yml --parameters ParameterKey=,ParameterValue= ......**